xbyrne/glq_mpia/README.md

 URLs for 6171 objects are here; looks like about 6% had some problem.

 ### Download Images
-Run the script `compile_images.py`, which reads from the `img_url_list.txt` file, uses a wget command to download the fits files for each object, extracts the image data from them, and then saves the resulting data in a big 6168x28x28x5 array, (3 objects failed to completely download).
+Run the script `compile_images.py`, which reads from the `img_url_list.txt` file, uses a wget command to download the fits files for each object, extracts the image data from them, and then saves the resulting data in a big 6168x28x28x5 array, (3 objects failed to completely download so it's 6168 not 6171).
 The cache may get quite large for this, and this program takes about a day to run.
 The successful coadd object ids, and the corresponding images, are stored in `data/processed/ids_images_{1,2}.npz`.
 [Together the file would be 104MB, which as it is bigger than 100MB would require Git LFS which I can't be bothered to work out]